Celebrating 50 Years! -A Conversation with Mary Jo Williams, AnswerLine’s First Operator

 Cookie decorating is one of the most beloved holiday traditions.
 Royal Icing is the traditional icing used for glazing cookies, piping decorations, or assembling the walls of gingerbread houses.
 It dries and hardens quickly and is easy for nearly anyone to achieve decorating success!
 Made traditionally from egg whites and powdered (confectioners’) sugar, it is an easy icing to prepare.
 However, if raw egg whites are used, the icing may be a health risk.

 It is a well-known fact that eggs may contain the bacteria, Salmonella Enteritidis (SE), that can cause foodborne illness.
 Researchers say that if present, the SE is usually found in the yolk, but the possibility of SE in egg whites cannot be ruled out.
-To eliminate risk and be certain of a safe frosting, raw egg whites should be replaced with lightly cooked egg whites, meringue powder or dried egg whites, or pasteurized egg whites when making Royal Icing.
+While the risk may be small, it is best to eliminate the risk and be certain of a safe frosting.
+Raw egg whites should be replaced with lightly cooked egg whites, meringue powder, dried egg whites, or pasteurized egg whites when making Royal Icing.

 Pasteurized Egg Whites.
 Pasteurized egg whites are of two types—pasteurized in-shell eggs or liquid pasteurized egg whites.
 Pasteurized in-shell eggs are available at some grocery stores.
 Shells of such eggs are stamped with a red or blue “P” in a circle.
 Whites of pasteurized shell eggs may appear slightly cloudy compared to fresh eggs.
 Liquid pasteurized egg whites are found in the refrigerated section of the grocery store in a milk-like carton usually near the regular eggs.
 According to the FDA, both of these products are safe to consume raw.
 Use these two products like raw whites in the recipe.

 Keep unused icing covered at all times with a damp cloth or tightly wrapped to prevent drying and caking.
-For longer keeping time, store in the refrigerator for up to three days or freezer for up to three months.
+Royal Icing can be stored for approximately 2 weeks in the refrigerator when kept in an airtight container.
 In addition to preventing food borne illnesses, refrigeration seems to help with separating.
-(If separation occurs–yellowish liquid on the bottom—just remix.).
+(If separation occurs—yellowish liquid on the bottom—just remix.)

 Make sure that your holiday cookies or gingerbread houses bring nothing but joy!
 Avoid raw egg whites when making your decorating frosting.